 We recognise that children are also vulnerable to physical, sexual and emotional abuse by their peers or siblings.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting (see Appendix 7).
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important to remember the impact on the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm; staff must never tolerate or dismiss concerns relating to peer on peer abuse.

-Where the abuse is physical, verbal, bullying or cyber-bullying, sanctions will be applied in line with our Behaviour and Anti-Bullying policies.
-Where a child discloses safeguarding allegations of a sexual nature against another pupil in the same setting, the DSL should refer to the West Midlands Safeguarding Children procedures website (section 3.3) and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.
-This may mean, on occasions, that the school is unable to conduct its own investigation into such incidents.
+Where a child discloses safeguarding allegations against another pupil in the same setting, the DSL should refer to the local procedures on the WSCB website (section 2.12) and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.